-Even if these did exist as pre-coordinated CConcepts (currently they do not) we may well run into the same pattern of problem as in ‘Implicit Expression’ value sets, since it will be possible to ‘make’ a ‘Cardiovascular system disorder with explicit context’ Expression by post-coordinated refinement of a suitable 'context/situation' supertype.
+Even if these did exist as pre-coordinated concepts (currently they do not) we may well run into the same pattern of problem as in ‘Implicit Expression’ value sets, since it will be possible to ‘make’ a ‘Cardiovascular system disorder with explicit context’ expression by post-coordinated refinement of a suitable 'context/situation' supertype.

-The second pattern of 'context/situation' representation (for example stating in a SNOMED CT EExpression that a finding is 'present', or that a procedure was 'performed in the past on a family member') is the use of SNOMED CT's 'context/situation' wrapper in the creation of Expressions.
-This has the effect of introducing a 'focus CConcept' from the set specified by [ <<243796009 | situation with explicit context ] and the nesting (as the value of the respective attributes [ 246090004 | associated finding ] or [ 363589002 | associated procedure ]) of the 'clinical kernel' Expression.
+The second pattern of 'context/situation' representation (for example stating in a SNOMED CT expression that a finding is 'present', or that a procedure was 'performed in the past on a family member') is the use of SNOMED CT's 'context/situation' wrapper in the creation of expressions.
+This has the effect of introducing a 'focus concept' from the set specified by [ <<243796009 | situation with explicit context |] and the nesting (as the value of the respective attributes [ 246090004 | associated finding |] or [ 363589002 | associated procedure |]) of the 'clinical kernel' expression.

-Re-using the 'dizziness' example, it is possible to document 'dizziness present' by both the use of the existing pre-coordinated 'context/situation' CConcept ([ 162260006 | dizziness present ]) and by the following Expression [ 373573001 | clinical finding present |: 246090004 | associated finding | = 404640003 | dizziness ]).
-A value set specification that is looking for subtypes of 'dizziness' (the 'finding') and 'dizziness present' (the 'situation') (by the specification [ ((<<404640003 | dizziness |) OR (<<162260006 | dizziness present |))] ) would inappropriately reject this Expression if only the 'focus CConcept' [ 373573001 | clinical finding present ] was tested.
+Re-using the 'dizziness' example, it is possible to document 'dizziness present' by both the use of the existing pre-coordinated 'context/situation' concept ([ 162260006 | dizziness present |]) and by the following expression [ 373573001 | clinical finding present |: 246090004 | associated finding | = 404640003 | dizziness |]).
+A value set specification that is looking for subtypes of 'dizziness' (the 'finding') and 'dizziness present' (the 'situation') (by the specification [ ((<<404640003 | dizziness |) OR (<<162260006 | dizziness present |))] ) would inappropriately reject this expression if only the 'focus concept' [ 373573001 | clinical finding present |] was tested.

 E.3.1 Context or situation wrapping, refinement and normal forms